open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/_index.md

 ## Comparison to Micrometer

-At a high level, this section compares OpenTelemetry Spring Boot starter and Micrometer.
+A question asked frequently is how [Micrometer](https://micrometer.io/) and the OpenTelemetry Spring Boot Starter differentiate.
+At a high level, the differences are as follows:

 OpenTelemetry Spring Boot starter: